 A man was lynched on the charge of indecency on Sunday morning at Gurdwara Sahib in Nizampur village of Kapurthala.
 An attempt was made to sabotage the Nishan Sahib located in front of the Nizampur police post in Kapurthala at around 4 am on Sunday.

-Sikh organizations also protested outside the gurdwara and demanded that the youth be handed over to them so that they can “teach them a lesson” as they alleged that the Punjab government had failed to punish the accused in the Bargari sacrilege case.
+Sikh organizations also protested outside the gurdwara and demanded that the youth be handed over to them so that they could “teach them a lesson” as they alleged that the Punjab government had failed to punish the accused in the Bargari sacrilege case.

 After this, the police forcefully entered the room, followed by Sikh activists and in the scuffle that followed, the mob allegedly killed the youth with a sword.